-4.Its flavor is milder, sweeter, nuttier and less bitter than white cauliflower.
+4.The flavor is milder, sweeter, nuttier and less bitter than white cauliflower.

-5.Its available all year round
+5.Its available all year round.

 6.The colour is water-soluble because when you boil it, the water turns purple!
 (I wonder if it would make a good natural dye!)

 And most importantly the reason that Italians call it 'broccoli' is because 'purple cauliflower' is actually a type of broccoli!
 They sell it in Southern Italy, Spain, and the United Kingdom.
 This veggie has a head shaped like cauliflower.
 But, the head consists of tiny purple flower buds which have a cream coloured stem and core.